How to Write a Winning Love Letter to Home Sellers

 Did you finally find your dream home for sale and then realize you’re up against a dozen other competitive bids?
 Gulp.

 Getting your offer accepted isn’t easy in the red-hot East Bay real estate market, where homes for sale in Oakland, Berkeley, Lafayette, Alameda, and the rest of the region draw multiple offers.
-One Abio listing in Walnut Creek received 11 offers, another in Berkeley received 15, and a house in Oakland got a whopping 23!
+Some listings these days are getting 20-40 offers!

-How can your offer stand out in this competitive climate?
+How can your offer stand out in such a competitive climate?

-A love letter to the home seller puts a human face on your bid.
-With a letter, you are no longer just a number on a piece of paper.
+Why?
+They know that making the highest offer might be the obvious way to win a bid, but sometimes the bottom line isn’t just about money.
+With a love letter to the home seller, you are no longer just a number on a piece of paper.
 You are someone who loves the home, who has a backstory, who can envision making a new life there.
-If you are lucky, you’ll tug at some heartstrings.
+If you’re lucky, you’ll tug at some heartstrings.

 - Be authentic.
 There are templates you can use for a little guidance to get started (Google “love letter to seller”).
-But once you have your bearings, veer away from the template to avoid being obvious and impersonal.
+But once you have your bearings, veer away from the template to avoid being generic.

 - Stick to one page.
-Sellers don’t have time or interest in reading your life story.
+Sellers don’t have time to read your novel.

 - Write about how amazing the home is.
 Be specific about details you love.
 Do you adore the neighborhood, too?
 Tell the seller.